How Do Resumes and CVs Differ All over the World?

 CV & Resume: Worldwide Difference

 Resumes are widely used in the USA and Canada.
 CVs are provided only when job seekers apply for jobs overseas.
-CVs are a commonplace in Europe, especially in the UK, Ireland, and New Zealand while resumes aren’t used at all.
+CVs are commonplace in Europe, especially in the UK, Ireland, and New Zealand while resumes aren’t used at all.
 When it comes to Australia, India, and South Africa, there is almost no difference between these papers.
 In fact, summaries are mostly used for private sector jobs and CVs for public service jobs.

 Also, be sure to check champion tips for job seekers that help real Olympians succeed!